 Limestone formations are usually clearly layered.
-Pure limestone is light-colored.
+Pure rock is light-colored.
 An outcrop of Silurian limestone in Saaremaa, Estonia.

 Limestone drill cores from Hiiumaa, Estonia.

 An outcrop of limestone in Biri, Oppland, Norway.
 Hammer for scale.